 In fact, landfills are Australia's seventh largest source of greenhouse gases after the major contributors of energy generation, transport, industrial processes and agriculture.
 Last year the waste sector generated more than 12 million tonnes of carbon dioxide equivalent (CO2e), 2.2 percent of national greenhouse emissions1.
-Influencing the community's waste outcomes is one of the primary ways that Council can respond to climate change and help meet our emissions reduction target of Net-Zero by 2050.
+Influencing the community's waste outcomes is one of the primary ways that Council can respond to climate change.

 Waste also impacts locally.
 Illegal dumping and litter spoil the look and feel of our public spaces; problem wastes such as old electronics, mobile phones and paints clutter our homes; and unwanted mattresses pose a visual and safety issue on our streets.
 If we can develop pathways to recover so-called wastes and transform them into secondary resources with additional life, we not only clean our community and protect the environment but create employment and social benefits that exceed those from simple landfill disposal.